 Local transportation agencies and public works departments expressed concern about disruption of traffic and roadways during construction, increase in traffic around new stations, and additional traffic congestion caused by increased gate-down time at at-grade crossings.
-Temporary construction-related disruption in local circulation would be greater under Alternative B, but the permanent operations-related impacts on intersection operations in station areas and at at-grade crossings would be the same under both project alternatives.
-Local transportation agencies and public works departments have not expressed preferences for any project alternatives separate from their respective cities, which are summarized in Section 8.2.1, Local Communities.
+Temporary construction-related disruption in local circulation and the number of permanent operationsrelated impacts on intersection operations in station areas and at at-grade crossings would be greater under Alternative B. Local transportation agencies and public works departments have not expressed preferences for any project alternatives separate from their respective cities, which are summarized in Section 8.2.1, Local Communities.